 A medial branch block is a spinal injection that can help relieve your pain.
 It also functions as a diagnostic tool for the pain you’re experiencing.

 This injection is done at the medial branch nerves that supply the facet joints of your spine.
 If your pain persists after the injection, that means your pain is originating elsewhere and another treatment may be best.
 If there is pain relief with the injection, then the medial branch block can serve as both a diagnosis and treatment for your pain management team.
-Medial branch blocks are an important tool for the team at The Pain Experts of Arizona.
+At The Pain Experts of Arizona medial branch blocks are an important tool used by our team.
 Learn more about medial branch blocks in the following video and article, or schedule your first consultation with our team.

 Your facet joints come in two pairs, each connecting vertebrae above and below.
 These joints give our spine stability while still allowing it to twist and flex, moving us through our everyday life.
 Facet joints exist at every level of the spine, from the tailbone to the neck.
 If the facet joints are injured or inflamed, they begin to press on the medial branch nerves, causing pain and limiting movement.